GCSE Classical Civilisation: How to Help Pupils to Get Grades 7-9

 PROGRAMME

-Focus on Assessment Demands for Grades 7-9, Including feedback
+Focus on Assessment Demands for Grades 7-9, Including Feedback

-- Examine the assessment demands of all components including the use of assessment objectives as a framework for assessment
+10.00am- Examine the assessment demands of all components including the use of assessment objectives as a framework for assessment

 - Consider the most effective models for delivery of the course to ensure effective assessment practice across 2 years and in both components